Looking to grow your blog traffic? Consider joining Christian Bloggers Foundation Boot Camp

 Would I be disappointed?

 Pushing the doubts and negativity aside, I took a leap of faith and published my first blog post in July of last year.
 One year later, surprise surprise, I am stilling blogging.
-This week I am sharing 5 things I wish I had known before I became a Jesus blogger and I hope it will be a blessing especially if you are a newbie blogger.
+This week I am sharing 5 Blogging lessons I learnt Blogging for Jesus and I hope it will be a blessing especially if you are a newbie blogger.

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 While clicking these links won’t cost you any extra money, they will help us keep this site up and running AND keep it ad free!
 Please check out our disclosure policy for more details.
 Thank you for your support!

 Consistency Matters As A Jesus Blogger

 This one is still very much a struggle for me.
 Some weeks I am chill and killing it while other weeks I am struggling to keep my head above water.
 When it comes to blogging and building a loyal tribe, consistency matters for faith blogs.

 Let me break it down for you.
 Think about your favorite TV series.
 Week after week you watch an episode and it leaves you on a cliff hanger high.
 Did she or didn’t she you question, eagerly awaiting the next episode to get your answer.
 But what if things were different, what if the series came this Monday and then next week Friday and then the next episode a month later?
 Eventually, although you like it, you are likely to lose interest.
 It is the same with Jesus blogging.
 You are building up a community that is grounded on what your audience know they can expect from you and your blog.
 They want to know that every Thursday or which ever day you choose, they can expect an encouraging word to show up in their inboxes or on the blog.

 To do this, you need a plan.
 Doing things haphazardly won’t give you the full impact or the results you are likely hoping for.
 Took me a long while to realize this one.